touseefh/Hierarchical-Agents-and-Multimodal-Output/README.md

 # Hierarchical Agents and Multimodal Output

-This lesson culminates the course by building a sophisticated, multi-agent system that produces multimodal output (text and audio).
+Multi-agent system that produces multimodal output (text and audio).
 It introduces hierarchical agent design, structured data schemas with Pydantic, and text-to-speech (TTS) generation.

 ## Key Concepts

-- **Pydantic Schemas for Structured Output**: Instead of relying on prompts to format Markdown, this lesson uses Pydantic models (`NewsStory`, `AINewsReport`) to define a strict, typed schema for the agent's output.
+- **Pydantic Schemas for Structured Output**: Instead of relying on prompts to format Markdown, this uses Pydantic models (`NewsStory`, `AINewsReport`) to define a strict, typed schema for the agent's output.
 This ensures the data is structured, validated, and easier to work with programmatically.

 - **Multimodal Output (Text-to-Speech)**: A new tool, `generate_podcast_audio`, is introduced.
 This tool leverages the Gemini API's TTS capabilities (`gemini-2.5-flash-preview-tts`) to convert a text script into a multi-speaker WAV audio file.

-- **Hierarchical Agent Design**: This lesson implements a two-agent system:
+- **Hierarchical Agent Design**: This implements a two-agent system:
     1.  **`root_agent` (AI News Podcast Producer)**: The main coordinator that orchestrates the entire workflow, from research to content formatting.
     2.  **`podcaster_agent` (Audio Generation Specialist)**: A specialized, single-purpose agent whose only job is to take a script and generate audio using the `generate_podcast_audio` tool.
 The `root_agent` delegates the audio generation task to this agent using an `AgentTool`.

-- **Advanced Callback Logic**: The callback guardrails from Lesson 5 are refined:
+- **Advanced Callback Logic**: The callback guardrails are refined:
     - `filter_news_sources_callback` is changed from a blocklist to a **whitelist**, ensuring that the agent *only* sources news from a pre-approved list of high-quality domains (`WHITELIST_DOMAINS`).
     - `enforce_data_freshness_callback` is added to automatically append a time filter to search queries, ensuring the news is recent.